 Evidence of Funding

-Before a Form I-20 (for F-1 status) or a Form DS-2019 (for J-1 status) can be issued by the Glavin Office, a student must demonstrate adequate funding for study at Babson.
+Before the Glavin Office can issue you a Form I-20 (for F-1 status) or a Form DS-2019 (for J-1 status) you must demonstrate sufficient funding that covers the cost of your studies at Babson.

-New F-1 Students: Funding equal to the total expenses for one year of study at Babson must be demonstrated.
-The Glavin Office must be reasonably assured that funds will continue to be available for the duration of the student's program.
+New F-1 Students: Funding equal to the total expenses (including living expenses) for one year of study at Babson must be demonstrated.
+Note: we must be reasonably assured that funding will continue duration of your studies at Babson.

 New J-1 Students & Scholars: Funding equal to the total expenses for their entire program of stay at Babson must be demonstrated.

-Current Students Extending their F-1/J-1 Status: Funding to cover tuition (if applicable), living expenses, insurance and personal expenses for the extended period must be demonstrated.
-If you are unsure how much funding you must show, please email email@example.com.
+Students Requesting an Extension of their F-1/J-1 Status: Funding to cover expenses for the extended period of time must be demonstrated.
+If you are unsure how much funding to show, email email@example.com.

-Dependent Expenses: If a student or scholar will be accompanied in the U.S. by a spouse or child(ren) in dependent immigration status, funding to cover their expenses in the U.S. must also be demonstrated (click here for details).
+Dependent Expenses: If you will be accompanied in the U.S. by a spouse or child(ren) in F-2/J-2 dependent immigration status, you must demonstrate additional funding to cover their expenses in the U.S. Visit our page on dependent family members for more information.

-A sponsor statement from the bank account holder must be provided to verify that these funds are available for the student’s study in the U.S.
+- Each bank account holder must provide a sponsor statement to verify that these funds are available for the student’s study in the U.S.

 If you have any questions about funding documentation, please email firstname.lastname@example.org.